2014 FINA Men's Water Polo World Cup

 The 15th edition of the Men's FINA Water Polo World Cup was held in Almaty, Kazakhstan from August 19 to August 24, 2014.

 Format

 8 teams qualified for the 2014 FINA World Cup.
 They were split into two groups of 4 teams.
 After playing a Round-robin every team advanced to the quarterfinals.
 The best ranked team of Group A played against the fourth ranked team of Group B, the second ranked team of Group A against the third ranked team of Group B the third ranked team of Group A against the second ranked team of Group B and the fourth ranked team of Group A against the best ranked team of Group B. The winners of those quarterfinals advanced to the Semis and played out the champion while the losers of the quarterfinals competed in placement matches.

+Teams

+The top three teams from the previous world championship qualify, with one guest per continent (the highest-ranked team from the previous world championship).